GB127/SRC-statistics/README.md

 ## Commands:
+### Change the sorting:
+- system : Sort by system
+- game : Sort by game
+- category : Sort by category name
+- X : Sort by Amount of time a category has been improved
+- first : Sort by first PBs' times
+- time : sort by current PBs' times.
+- save : Sort by time saved of first PBs
+- perc1st : Sort by percentage saved.

 ### Plot 1 game's saves:
 Selecting this command will then ask you to select one PB to plot.
 This will plot the progression of the PB, from the first PB to the last run submitted.